Dustin-Ray/blind-rsa/README.md

 **Zero-Knowledge:**
 The protocol is blinding for both the message and the signature.
 If $z$ is chosen at random, then $c$ is perfectly blinded as a one-time-pad.
 The only assumption is that RSA is secure and signatures cannot be forged.
 The partially-homomorphic property of RSA allows for multiplications on blinded values.

+**Fixed-time:**
+Although entirely insecure, this toy version of RSA is powered by [crypto-bigint ](https://github.com/RustCrypto/crypto-bigint).
+All operations are thus performed in fixed-time.
+Additionally, note that values are represented in Montgomery form, reducing the need for expensive modular reductions.

+**Thanks**
 Thank you once again to Dr. Barreto for the riveting exercise.